Sooner or later in your Hungarian language-learning journey, someone will tell you lassan járj, tovább érsz. Walk slowly. You’ll go further.

 - A ház means “the house.”
 A házból means “from the house,” as in “I come from the house.”
 A házhoz means “to the house,” as in “I go to the house.”

-Of course, you still have to learn all of them – but that’s no different from learning prepositions in English, Spanish, or Japanese.
+Of course, you still have to learn all of them – but that’s no different from learning prepositions in English, Spanish, or German.

 And this also has its benefits.
 The way suffixes are added to words in Hungarian, replacing prepositions and other grammatical functions, make it something called an agglutinative language.
 And agglutinative languages tend to be fairly logical with few irregular verbs.